reethuanand/Assignment-1/README.md

  colour of heatmap observed : near 9 to 12 and
  The blue region with less frequency values : near 4 to 5

+Some extras to look at the high dimensional data

 from GSVA import gsva, gmt_to_dataframe

-# Some extras to look at the high dimensional data
 from plotnine import *
 from sklearn.manifold import TSNE ifn1.to_csv('ifn1.csv')